Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 6. Degree Specific Information

-Applicants for admission to the Mathematics or Statistics MSc will be considered if they have a B+ average in the two final years of an honours Bachelor’s degree in Mathematics or Statistics, or in a related area.
-We expect students to have taken a sufficient number (approximately ten) third and fourth year mathematics or statistics courses.
-Two strong reference letters must also be provided in support of applications.
+Applicants to admission to the M.Sc.
+Mathematics or M.Sc.
+Statistics programs will be considered if they have a B+ average in the two final years of an Honours Bachelors degree in Mathematics or Statistics, or a related area.
+Applicants should have taken a sufficient number (approximately ten) third and fourth year mathematics or statistics courses.
+Two strong academic reference letters must also be provided in support of applications.

-Students with a degree in engineering, science, health sciences, or social sciences will be considered, provided they have a B+ average with sufficient mathematics and statistics background.
-Students coming from other areas may be required to take additional undergraduate courses to make up any deficiencies. .
-Please contact the Associate Chair (Graduate) if you are unsure whether your background is sufficient.
+Students with a degree in engineering, science, health sciences, or social sciences will be considered, provided they have a B+ average with a sufficient mathematics and statistics background.
+Students coming from other areas may be required to take additional undergraduate courses to make up any deficiencies.
+If you are unsure whether your background is sufficient, please contact the Associate Chair of the program you are applying for.

-Applicants for admission to the PhD should normally have an MSc from a Canadian university and two strong letters of reference.
-Applicants without a Canadian MSc should apply to the MSc; you may apply to transfer to the PhD after one year (see section d below).
+Applicants for admission to the math Ph.D. program should normally have an M.Sc. from a Canadian university and two strong academic letters of reference.
+Applicants without a Canadian M.Sc. should apply for the research-based program and indicate interest in the Ph.D. when corresponding with potential supervisors as well as in the Statement of Interest with applying.
+You may apply to transfer to the Ph.D. program after one year.

-Full information about the application procedure is available on the Application Procedure for Graduate Studies in the Department of Mathematics & Statistics 2023 webpage.
+For full information about the application procedure please refer to the Application Procedure webpage on the Mathematics & Statistics site.

 You must have your course selection approved at the start of each term by your supervisor.